Aircraft in fiction: Bristol Type 170 Freighter

-Britten-Norman BN-2 Islander

-In the 2015 James Bond film Spectre, Bond pilots a BN-2 Islander through the Austrian Alps to rescue Madeleine Swann from Spectre gang members.

 Bücker Bü 181

 In the 1963 epic film The Great Escape, the prisoners of war played by James Garner and Donald Pleasence steal a Luftwaffe Bücker Bü 181.
 No aircraft were involved in the actual escape from Stalag Luft III.
 Pleasence, who had been an aircraft wireless operator with No. 166 Squadron, was imprisoned in Stalag Luft I after his Lancaster was shot down over Germany on 31 August 1944.